 Take a walk along the Sea Lion Point Trail to hear and see the sea lions.
-The Cypress Grove Trail will lead you to Headland Cove where the otters show off their swimming skills.
+The Cypress Grove Trail will lead you to Headland Cove, where the sea otters show off their swimming skills.

 Follow the Bird Island Trail along the coastline to get a birds-eye view of the jade-green water of China Cove.
 You’ll also pass through Monterey pine woods to reach the Bird Island Overlook.

-Diving is permitted in Point Lobos State Natural Reserv at Whalers Cove and Bluefish Cove.
-It’ll expand your appreciation of all the wildlife in the reserve, as much of its treasures are hidden beneath the waters’ surface.e
+Diving is permitted in Point Lobos State Natural Reserve at Whalers Cove and Bluefish Cove.
+It’ll expand your appreciation of all the wildlife in the reserve, as much of its treasures are hidden beneath the waters’ surface.

 Pebble Beach Golf Links

 Like to play golf?
 Then you must have heard of Pebble Beach Golf Links.
 Located in Pebble Beach, just a stone’s throw from Carmel, this world-famous golf course is one of the must-see Carmel attractions for sports fans.

 Even if you don’t want to play a round, you can walk around Pebble Beach Golf Links or drive through on the 17-Mile Drive and enjoy the views.
 It’ll cost you nearly $600 to get a tee time—and that’s with the exclusive discount for those staying at the adjoining Lodge at Pebble Beach.